SagarSDagdu/SDDownloadManager/README.md

 ## Usage

-`SDDownloadManager` provides facilities for the following task:
+`SDDownloadManager` provides APIs for the following tasks:

 - Downloading multiple files asynchronusly to your specified directory.
-- Keeping track of download progress and download completion via block syntax, no need to implement delegates!
+- Keeping track of download progress and download completion via closure syntax, no need to implement delegates!

 ### Downloading files